Argentina's Holocaust museum unveils Nazi relics | The China Post

 Argentina’s Museum of the Holocaust has displayed a trove of Nazi relics that it plans to add to its collection.

-The relics were originally confiscated by Argentine authorities in 2017 during a raid on a private collector for illegal possession of art and archaeological artifacts.
+The relics were originally confiscated by Argentine authorities in 2017 during a raid on a private collector of illegal art and archaeological artifacts.

 After proving the authenticity of the objects, with the help of experts from Germany, authorities decided to give the museum custody over them.